The Character Sheet for the Burning Black series. Beware of potentially unmarked spoilers.

 - Anti-Hero: Disney Anti-Hero -> Pragmatic Anti-Hero -> Unscrupulous Hero.
 Get on his bad side and he'll slip into Nominal Hero status just long enough to deny ever doing so later.

-- Badass Boast: Timmy delivers one to Remy at Dark Spire 2 that leads into his Crowning Moment of Awesome and Heroic RROD.
+- Badass Boast: Timmy delivers one to Remy at Dark Spire 2 that leads into his Heroic RRoD.
 Remy takes off in sheer terror.

 - Badass Finger Snap: How Timmy activates the spell turning a Dark Spire into a rocket and launches it high enough to detonate safely above Dimmsdale.